 Roseman University of Health Sciences

-Not shown: Oscar B. Goodman, Jr., MD, PhD (Adjunct Professor, College of Medicine, Roseman University), Ranjana Mitra, PhD, Assistant Professor, Janica Wong, Ph.D., Postdoc.
-Research Assoc., currently Postdoctoral Fellow at Stanford University Medical School), Thuc Tim Le, PhD, Assistant Professor, Yasuyo Urasaki, PhD, Postdoc.
-Research Assoc.
+Not shown: Oscar B. Goodman, Jr., MD, PhD (Adjunct Professor, College of Medicine, Roseman University), Ranjana Mitra, PhD (Assistant Professor, College of Medicine), Janica Wong, Ph.D.
+(Postdoc.
+Research Assoc., currently Postdoctoral Fellow at Stanford University Medical School), Thuc Tim Le, PhD (Assistant Professor, College of Medicine), Yasuyo Urasaki, PhD (Postdoc.
+Research Assoc.).

 Cancer Research Projects